mavlink/qgc-user-guide/en/FlyView/FlyView.md

 - **Fly Toolbar:** Key status information for sensors (GPS, battery, RC control), and vehicle state (Flight mode, Armed/Disarmed status).
   - Select the sensor indicators to view more detail.
   - Press the *Flight mode* text (e.g. "Hold") to select a new mode.
 Not every mode may be available.
   - Press the *Armed/Disarmed* text to toggle the armed state.
-If flying you can press this text to *Emergency Stop*.
+While flying you can press this text for *Emergency Stop*.
 - **Fly tools:** You can use these to:
   - Toggle between takeoff/land.
   - Pause/restart the current operation (e.g. landing, or the mission).